 Who Must Register as a Sex Offender in Oklahoma?

-Oklahoma law requires that any person convicted of a sex crime must register with the Oklahoma Sex and Violent Offender Registry if they live, work or go to school within Oklahoma.
+Oklahoma law requires that any person convicted of a sex crime must register with the Oklahoma Sex and Violent Offender Registry if they live, work, or go to school in the state.

 Oklahoma legislature has determined that public safety concerns outweigh a convicted sex offender’s right to privacy.
 And while some sex offenders do re-offend, many do not.

 Risk Level Assessments